alicestrt/fst-viz-tool/readme.md

 python -V
 ```

-if you have python 3, do
+if you have python 3, do (inside the project folder)

 ```
 python -m http.server